-USI Earthquake Preparedness: A Basic Checklist
+Earthquake Preparedness: A Basic Checklist

-Every year, thousands of property owners and their families are affected by natural disasters such as earthquakes, flood, fire, tornado, wild fires and windstorms.
-The research consortium, IRIS, reports that earthquakes occur regularly around the globe in varying degrees of strength on the Richter Scale.
+Every year, thousands of property owners and their families are affected by natural disasters such as earthquakes, floods, tornadoes, wildfires and windstorms.
+The research consortium, IRIS, reports that earthquakes occur regularly around the globe in varying degrees of strength on the Richter scale.
 Magnitude 2 or smaller earthquakes occur several hundred times a day worldwide.
 Earthquakes greater than magnitude 7 happen at least once per month, and magnitude 8 and higher typically occur once per year.

-Following is a checklist, compiled by USI's Personal Risk Specialists, on preparing for an earthquake, and what to do (or not do) before, during, and after an earthquake.
+Following is a checklist, compiled by USI's personal risk specialists, on preparing for an earthquake, and what to do (or not do) before, during, and after an earthquake.